72nd/baserowdantic/README.md

 A model can be validated against a table to ensure that the defined table model corresponds to the table in Baserow.
 The following checks are performed:

 - Whether all fields defined in the model with the same name and type are present in the Baserow table.
-If not, an error.FieldNotInBaserowTableException or error.FieldTypeDiffersException is thrown.
+If not, an `error.FieldNotInBaserowTableError` or `error.FieldTypeDiffersError` is thrown.
 - Whether all fields present in the Baserow table are also defined in the model.

 TODO.